ynouri/kaggle/talkingdata2/README.md

 ## TO DO list, enhancements, questions
+* Implement the One Hot Encoder in memory (using sparse matrices, no need to dump to disk).
+Best would be to use a scikit-learn pipeline.
 * Currently, no prediction can be done on the test dataset because we're using pandas get_dummies function independently on train and test datasets.
 Since the number of categories is different in both datasets, the classifier doesn't work.
 We need to move to Scikit-learn OneHotEncoder.
 Maybe use the sparse format for memory gains.
 But when to do it?
 Just before training/prediction?
 Or can the sparse format be stored on disk with the dataframe?
 * Try other classifiers: ~decision trees~, ~random forests~, gradient boosting
 * Question (ask to practitioners/Stack overflow): how to handle categorical featured with a lot of categories, on a lot of examples? (e.g. 168M x 400 categories = 60GB, using uint8) Can we gain a x8 factor in memory/disk by stacking bools together?
 Is this the purpose of using Compressed Sparse Row Format?
 Is the one hot encoding/dummy computation done before training/prediction?
 Can the most important categories be pre-defined using for example a PCA?